How Much Are House Removal Costs In Milton Keynes?

 The least popular month to move in Milton Keynes is February, with only 7.17% of movers choosing this as their moving date.
 Winter months are often unpopular amongst movers due to the colder temperatures and less amount of daylight to make the most of.
-Whether you’re moving during the most or least popular time of year, don’t forget to use Compare My Move to compare removal quotes and save up top 70% on the cost of your removal.
+Whether you’re moving during the most or least popular time of year, using Compare My Move to compare removal quotes could save you up to 70% on your costs.

 What is The Best Day Of The Week To Move In Milton Keynes?

-The most popular day to move house amongst Milton Keynes movers is Friday with an overwhelming majority of 32.79%.
-Many movers prefer the weekend to move as, unlike the working week, there’s often more free time to make the most of.
+The most popular day to move house for movers in Milton Keynes is Friday, with an overwhelming majority of 32.79%.
+Many movers prefer the start of the weekend to move as, unlike the working week, there is often more free time to make the most of.

 This isn’t surprising as the following working week brings too much chaos for movers to settle in and unpack.
-Sunday may be the cheapest day to move but it is also when many conveyancing and estate agent offices are closed, meaning there’d be less communication throughout the property chain.
+Sunday may be the cheapest day to move but it is also when many conveyancing and estate agent offices are closed, meaning there could be less communication on the day you move.

 Most Popular Locations for Milton Keynes Movers?

 Excluding Milton Keynes, the majority of our removals relocate to Bedford.
-The average property price for this area is £283,674 which is only around £19,000 more than Milton Keynes’ current average.
+The average property price for this area is £302,732 which is higher than Milton Keynes’ current average.

 What Are The Average Property Prices In Milton Keynes?

 To help you set your budget, it’s important to do your research beforehand and find out the best areas in Milton Keynes to call home.
-Property prices here fluctuated throughout 2019 until a steep decline in August.
-Now, in 2020, they have started to increase again bringing the average house price up to £264,268.
+Property prices here fluctuated throughout 2020, with uncertainty surrounding the property market.
+As of February 2021, they have started to increase again bringing the average house price up to £273,116.

 In January 2020, new build properties significantly increased in price, rising by 1.6%.
 Existing properties, however, decreased by -0.1%.
-To help you with your house-hunting experience, we’ve listed a few of the cheapest areas in Milton Keynes, including their average house price according to Right Move.
+To help you with your house-hunting experience, we’ve listed a few of the cheapest areas in Milton Keynes, including their average house prices

 What is the Average Rent in Milton Keynes?